ccallawa/alyvix_doc/getting_started/windows_settings.rst

       :alt: Setting up the 5 second delay before capturing the screen

 #.
 Once you click :bbutton:`ADD`, you'll have 5 seconds to open the Windows Start Menu (you'll
-   need to click on the Start button yourself) before Alyvix captures the screen.
+   need to click on the Start button yourself in that time) before Alyvix captures the screen.

 #.
+After the screen flashes white, press :kbd:`Escape` to return to screen capture mode, and then
-Next, *right click* on the *Settings* icon at the left side of the Start Menu.
-This will **autocontour**
-   :rawhtml:`<a href="../glossary.html#glossary-autocontour"><i class="fa fa-tiny fa-question-circle"></i></a>`
+   *right click* on the *Settings* icon at the left side of the Start Menu.
+This will **autocontour** :rawhtml:`<a href="../glossary.html#glossary-autocontour"><i class="fa fa-tiny fa-question-circle"></i></a>` the icon.
-   the icon.